rohanddave/tessa/README.md

 `query-service` is the Python query-time API.
 It owns:

+1. Answer strategy selection
-1. Query understanding
+2. Query understanding when the selected strategy needs it
-2. Retrieval orchestration
+3. Retrieval orchestration
-3. Retriever execution
+4. Retriever execution
-4. Fusion
+5. Fusion
-5. Context expansion
+6. Context expansion
-6. Context assembly and budget management
+7. Context assembly and budget management
-7. LLM answer generation
+8. LLM answer generation

 Endpoints: